-Governmental funds - These funds are accounted for using modified accrual accounting.
+Governmental funds are accounted for using modified accrual accounting.
 Modified accrual accounting focuses on available cash and other financial assets that can readily be converted to cash.
-This provides a shorter-term view of the governmental fund's financial position.
-Reconciliation is provided with these statements, which helps to explain the differences between the fund financial statements and the government-wide financial statements.
+This provides a shorter-term view of the fund's financial position.
+A reconciliation is provided with these statements, which helps to explain the differences between the fund financial statements and the government-wide financial statements.

-Management's Discussion and Analysis June 30, 2011 Expressions Learning Arts Academy
+Management's Discussion and Analysis June 30, 2013 Expressions Learning Arts Academy